rei/rei-cedar-docs/docs/foundation/design-tokens/README.md

       <td>Yes </td>
     </tr>
     <tr>
-      <td>If I apply this token in my component and use it to specify the background color for a secondary button when disabled will it still be used for the secondary button in a future design update? </td>
+      <td>If I apply this design token in my component and use it to specify the background color for a secondary button when disabled will it still be used for the secondary button in a future design update? </td>
       <td>Yes </td>
     </tr>
     <tr>
-       <td>Is this token used for multiple elements and NOT specific to one element? </td>
+       <td>Is this design token used for multiple elements and NOT specific to one element? </td>
       <td><b>No</b></td>
     </tr>
   </tbody>
 </table>

-**Result:** The fourth criteria is false so **“cdr-color-background-button-secondary-disabled”** does not qualify as a token.
+**Result:** The fourth criteria is false so **“cdr-color-background-button-secondary-disabled”** does not qualify as a design token.
 Instead it is considered an UI Element variable that is specific to buttons.

 <br>

-#### Is **“easily-excited”** a token?
+#### Is **“easily-excited”** a design token?
 <table>
   <tbody>
     <tr>